 Population by Age and Ethnicity

 While it is important to address planning issues on the basis of the overall change in population size, changes in the characteristics of the population can be of equal or greater significance.
 For example, changes in the age structure or ethnic composition of a population affect school, health care, and marketing issues.
 To fill this need for information, SANDAG estimates population characteristics annually from base year census data using a cohort-component method to model components of population change (natural increase and net migration) for age cohorts grouped by sex and ethnicity.
+The cohort-component method presumes that most of the prior year’s population has gotten one year older.
+This model accounts for both population loss due to deaths or out-migration and population gain due to births and in-migration.
 The estimates are controlled to the Population and Housing Estimates at every geographic level.

 Household Income

 Income is an important indicator of the economic condition of the region and the standard of living of its residents.
-To estimate the region's household income growth annually, SANDAG uses data from the U.S. Census Bureau American Community Survey.
-To estimate income trends for smaller geographical areas, SANDAG participates in an interagency project to process and compile data from federal income tax records.
+To estimate the region's household income growth annually, SANDAG uses data from the U.S. Census Bureau American Community Survey..

 Employment Inventory

-The 2005 Employment Inventory is the latest in a series of site-level employment estimates prepared by SANDAG.
-This inventory consists of three components: civilian wage and salary employment, self-employed and domestic workers, and military employment.
+The employment inventory consists of three components: civilian wage and salary employment, self-employed and domestic workers, and military employment.
 The basis of the inventory is quarterly wage and salary employment data from the California Employment Development Department (EDD), as well as business license records from local jurisdictions, and uniformed military counts from the U.S. Navy.
-SANDAG controls the quarter employment estimate to EDD’s average annual employment estimates by 2-digit NAICS for the calendar year.
+SANDAG controls the quarterly employment estimate to EDD’s average annual employment estimates by 2-digit NAICS for the calendar year.